Olman62/doc-tools/honkit-sample-project/sample-book/Chapter2/Article2-2.md

 # Article 2 In Chapter 2

-This article 2 in the chapter 2.
+This is article 2 in the chapter 2.